radek-drw/carsportpoint/NOTES.md

 - write documentation for Companies list integrated with Google Maps
 - write documentation about Admin panel
 - write documentation about AWS and its key services like Amplify, DynamoDB, S3, API Gateway, and Lambda
+- add loading animation to companies list, map and images

 **Code to check if the correct image is loaded** useEffect(() => {